Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/private-endpoints/_header.md

 # Private endpoint example

-This deploys the module without public network access and multiple private endpoints combinations
+This example deploys the module with public network access restricted and multiple private endpoint combinations.